isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 #### **Law 101 for Tax Professionals: Updates of Tax Cases**<br>
 **1 Mar | 10.00 a.m. to 12.00 p.m.**

+In recent years, notable tax cases have being decided by the Income Tax Board of Review, GST Board of Review and the High Court.
+This webinar will explain some of these cases, and analyse the factual background and implications of these cases for taxpayers going forward.
+These cases include Singapore Cement Manufacturing Co (Pte) Ltd v Comptroller of Income Tax, decided by the ITBR and High Court, and Herbalife International Singapore Pte Ltd v Comptroller of Goods and Services Tax, decided by the GSTBR and High Court.

+**About the Speaker**

 <a id="22feb-ta-id"></a>
 #### **FasTax Series: Managing Tax Compliance**<br>